Flensburg Government: Armed Forces High Command

-Dönitz had hoped to be able to appoint Field Marshal Erich von Manstein as Commander in Chief of the Army (Oberkommando des Heeres) and Chief of the OKW (Oberkommando der Wehrmacht, but he could not be contacted on 2 May, and so Field Marshal Wilhelm Keitel was kept in the post; and in this capacity Keitel signed the act of surrender for the German High Command in Berlin on 8 May.
+Dönitz had hoped to be able to appoint Field Marshal Erich von Manstein as Commander in Chief of the Army (Oberkommando des Heeres) and Chief of the OKW (Oberkommando der Wehrmacht), but he could not be contacted on 2 May, and so Field Marshal Wilhelm Keitel was kept in the post; and in this capacity Keitel signed the act of surrender for the German High Command in Berlin on 8 May.
 A further factor favouring the continuation of Keitel as Commander in Chief was the support for him of General Alfred Jodl, the Chief of Operations Staff of the Wehrmacht, whose retention Dönitz recognised as essential.
 Jodl was to represent Dönitz in negotiations with the Allies in Reims, France.
 On 13 May, Keitel was arrested at the request of the United States and interned at Camp Ashcan in Mondorf-les-Bains.
 Jodl succeeded him as Chief of OKW until the termination of the Flensburg Government on 23 May.

-Ferdinand Schörner who was named in Hitler's last will and testament as the new Commander of the OKH did not have any discernible influence in the final days of the Reich.
+Ferdinand Schörner, who was named in Hitler's last will and testament as the new Commander of the OKH, did not have any discernible influence in the final days of the Reich.
 The last the OKW had heard from Schörner was on 2 May.
-He remained the nominal Commander of the OKH until the end of the war on the 8 May.
+He remained the nominal Commander of the OKH until the end of the war on 8 May.
 Schörner deserted and flew to Austria, where he was arrested by the Americans on 18 May.

 Admiral Hans-Georg von Friedeburg was appointed to succeed Dönitz as Commander of the Kriegsmarine and was promoted by Dönitz to the rank of Generaladmiral on 1 May.
-The Air Force had largely been destroyed or grounded due to lack of fuel, so no new appointment was made.
+The Air Force had largely been destroyed or grounded due to a lack of fuel, so no new appointment was made.
 Field Marshal Robert Ritter von Greim remained as Commander of the Luftwaffe.